 The shelters we house them in are moved daily and are floorless so the poultry can feast on a lot of grass, worms, crickets and grasshoppers.
 This is especially important since

 chickens are not vegetarians and require natural forms of animal protein for optimal health.

-and minerals to form a complete ration.
+form a complete ration.

 We raise a slower growing French breed of chicken recently imported to the USA that take longer to raise but we feel they taste better and are a more

 The way poultry is raised has a direct correlation to the quality and health benefits of their meat.
 Studies show pastured animals have less cholesterol and saturated

 while having more conjugated linoleic acid.
 Just as important, the ratio of omega-3 and omega-6 fats is closer to the desired 1:1 ratio.
 Read more here:www.eatwild.com/healthbenefits.htm